racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/scheduling.md

 In many cases it is desirable that certain actions are executed on a regular basis.
 In such a situation you can create scheduled actions.
 A scheduled action can launch event-driven actions; for example check a mailbox every five minutes, where an event can be thrown when mails have arrived.

+For more details about the setup of the mail server in this sample application, see the [From DRP to Reality section](/sampleapp/#/doc/reality).

 ##Creating a Scheduled Action
 Similar to all other actions of a PyApp, sheduled actions too are tasklets.
 A scheduled action however has a specific `match` function, which defines the execution interval of the action.
 The tasklet is located in `<pyapp name>/impl/schedule/config/<config app>/`.
 See the [PyApps Directory Structure](/sampleapp/#/doc/sampleapp) for more information about the location of the files.